coracle-social/cypherspaces/ideas.md

 - Why can't we just stop using tech
 - consent
 - Acknowledge factions that want to accelerate liquefaction, instrumentalization, quantification
+- Explain why use of cryptography isn't making the mistake that "the negative externalities of human freedom unleashed through technology can be solved by the application of more of the same."

+# Questions

+- Is the use of first person plural a problem?